Dr Willow Berridge

 - Berridge WJ, al-Abbudi S. The Battle of Sha’iba, 1915: Ottomanism, British Imperialism and Shia Religious Activism during the Mesopotamian Campaign.
 Journal of Imperial and Commonwealth History 2017, Epub ahead of print.

 - Berridge WJ.
 Islamism and the Instrumentalization of Conspiracism.
 In: David Robertson, Absjorn Dyrendal & Egil Asprem, ed.
 Handbook of Contemporary Religion and Conspiracy Theories.
-2017.
-In Preparation.
+2018.
+In Press.